- Undergraduate Program

 Musser, L. M., & Malkus, A. J. (1994).
 The Children's Attitudes Toward the Environment Scale.
 Journal of Environmental Education, 25(1), 22-26.

-- Dissertation Chair – 3 students (all currently in progress)
+- Dissertation Chair – 6 students (3 currently in progress)

-- Dissertation Committee Member – 5 ECED and 2 ELPA students (5 are currently in progress)
+- Dissertation Committee Member – 5 ECED and 4 ELPA students

-- Master’s Thesis Committee Member – 7 (none currently in progress)
+- Master’s Thesis Committee Member – 7 (1 currently in progress)

 - Undergraduate Thesis Chair – 1 student